ttscoff/doing/README.md

 `doing on` allows for full date ranges and filtering. `doing on saturday`, or `doing on one month to today` will give you ranges.
 You can use the same terms with the `show` command by adding the `-f` or `--from` flag. `doing show @done --from "monday to friday"` will give you all of your completed items for the last week (assuming it's the weekend).
 There's also `doing since` a simple alias for `doing on PAST_DATE to now`, e.g. `doing since monday`.

 You can also show entries matching a search string with `doing grep` (synonym `doing search`).
 If you want to search with regular expressions or for an exact match, surround your search query with forward slashes, e.g. `doing search /project name/`.
 If you pass a search string without slashes, it's treated as a fuzzy search string, meaning matches can be found as long as the characters in the search string are in order and with no more than three other characters between each.
 By default searches are across all sections, but you can limit it to one with the `-s SECTION_NAME` flag.
-Searches can be displayed with the default template, or output as HTML, CSV, or JSON.
+Searches can be displayed with the default template, or output as HTML, Markdown, CSV, or JSON.

 ##### Modifying the last entry